wlaub/vcv/README.md

 Button Modes:
 * Toggle Gate
  * Toggle the corresponding gate output on the next clock edge.
- * Enable button lights up green
+ * Enable button lights up green when clock low and white when clock high
 * Pulse
  * Produce a single pulse on the gate output on the next clock edge.
- * Enable button flashes green
+ * Enable button lights up green and flashes white on clock edges
 * Pass Clock
  * On the next edge, start passing the logic state of the clock to the corresponding gate output.
  * Enabled button lights up blue when clock is low and white when clock is high